Movie crew films at Fulton’s Heritage Canyon

 FULTON – Wierenga’s Heritage Canyon recently hosted film crews for “My Heart Remembers,” a movie based on the book by Kim Vogel Sawyer.

-Members of the Early American Crafters assisted with costuming, catering and served as extras to the crew as they filmed on a scorching hot day in July.
+Members of the Early American Crafters assisted with costuming, catering and served as extras for the crew as they filmed on a scorching hot day in July.

-Co-producers Melissa and Melinda Meyers had been hoping to produce the film for years when Director Stephen Folkner arranged to film in the canyon at 515 N. Fourth St. with the help of the Early American Crafters.
+Co-producers Melissa and Melinda Meyers had been hoping to produce the film for years.
+Director Stephen Folker arranged to film in the canyon at 515 N. Fourth St. with the help of the Early American Crafters.

-“We loved working with Stephen, and we had lots of extras in the movie,” said Elizabeth Keller of the Early American Crafters, volunteers for the 1800s village.
-“I had three granddaughters in it, and my daughter had a speaking role.
+“We loved working with Stephen and we had lots of extras in the movie,” said Elizabeth Keller of the Early American Crafters, who are volunteers for the 1800s village.
+“I had three granddaughters in it and my daughter had a speaking role.
 Stephen contacted us to help with costuming.”

 Over the course of the week, extras from the Early American Crafters assisted with the filming.

 Folker is a filmmaker who wears many hats.
-He was born in Davenport and is based in the Quad-Cities.
+He was born in Davenport, Iowa, and is based in the Quad Cities.

 “When I was down at the canyon, I asked if they had reenactors who could come down.
-They said, ‘Oh yeah’, and immediately, I wanted their information.
-These people have costumes, they like putting on costumes, and they’ll know how people walk and act during this time period,” Folker said.
+They said, ‘Oh, yeah’, and immediately I wanted their information.
+These people have costumes, they like putting on costumes and they’ll know how people walk and act during this time period,” Folker said.
 “These folks are troopers, too.
-On the first day of filming, I guarantee it had to be over a hundred degrees.
-They were out in the sun for a couple of hours for an additional scene, and they didn’t waver.
+On the first day of filming, I guarantee it had to be over 100 degrees.
+They were out in the sun for a couple of hours for an additional scene and they didn’t waver.
 You could tell they were used to putting those costumes on and riding it out.”

-When asked how much filming still needs to be done and when do the editors take over the process, Folker replied, “On this project the co-producers are twins, Melissa and Melinda, who help with costuming, wardrobe, locations, food, and script supervisor.
-Outside of that, I’m the filmographer, director, producer, and editor.
-It’s very outside the norm to have the director fill as many hats,” he said.
+Asked how much filming still needs to be done and when the editors will take over the process, Folker said, “On this project, the co-producers are twins, Melissa and Melinda, who help with costuming, wardrobe, locations, food and script supervisor.
+Outside of that, I’m the filmographer, director, producer and editor.
+It’s very outside the norm to have the director fill as many hats.”

-“If somebody is interested in acting, or perhaps they have a project they’ve been hoping to get off the ground, hit me up!
+“If somebody is interested in acting or perhaps they have a project they’ve been hoping to get off the ground, hit me up.
 Maybe we can get something going.
 I also like it if they have a really cool location they want to tell me about.
 I think in order to support other artists and keep the arts alive, we have to keep making art.
-I think a lot of other artists get stagnant and hit these brick walls and give it up when in reality, that’s when they should keep making as much art as possible,” he said.
+I think a lot of other artists get stagnant and hit these brick walls and give it up when in reality that’s when they should keep making as much art as possible.”

 To follow Folker’s work, visit folkerfilms.com.